Silicon Valley (TV series): Production

 Co-creator and executive producer Mike Judge had worked in a Silicon Valley startup early in his career.
-In 1987, he was a programmer at Parallax, a company with about 40 employees.
+In 1987, he was a programmer at Parallax Graphics, a company with about 40 employees.
 Judge disliked the company's culture and his colleagues ("The people I met were like Stepford Wives.
 They were true believers in something and I don't know what it was") and quit after less than three months, but the experience gave him the background to later create a show about the region's people and companies.
 He recollects also how startup companies pitched to him to make a Flash-based animation in the past as material for the first episode: "It was one person after another going, 'In two years, you will not own a TV set!'
 I had a meeting that was like a gathering of acolytes around a cult leader.
 'Has he met Bill?'
 'Oh, I'm the VP and I only get to see Bill once a month.'
 And then another guy chimed in, 'For 10 minutes, but the 10 minutes is amazing!'"

 The idea of Pied Piper is inspired by real attempts for creating a decentralized web by a company called MaidSafe.
 Several of its team members served as advisors and consulted on the series.

 Filming for the pilot of Silicon Valley began on March 12, 2013, in Palo Alto, California.
 HBO green-lit the series on May 16, 2013.

 Christopher Evan Welch, who played billionaire Peter Gregory, died in December 2013 of lung cancer, having finished his scenes for the first five episodes.
 The production team decided against recasting the role and reshooting his scenes; on his death, Judge commented: "The brilliance of Chris' performance is irreplaceable, and inspired us in our writing of the series."
 He went on to say, "The entire ordeal was heartbreaking.
 But we are incredibly grateful to have worked with him in the brief time we had together.
 Our show and our lives are vastly richer for his having been in them."
 In the eighth episode of season 1, a memoriam is made in his honor at the end of the credits roll.
 The character of Peter Gregory was not killed off until the premiere of Season 2.

 The show refers to a metric in comparing the compression rates of applications called the Weissman score, which did not exist before the show's run.
 It was created by Stanford Professor Tsachy Weissman and graduate student Vinith Misra at the request of the show's producers.